310mc/https-310mc.github.io-tl/source/_posts/songs/ymnsk_rst/meteor_scramble_ryuseitai.md

 - The song heavily references their Ryusei catchphrases, which Chiaki came up with at the start of his 3rd year as part of bringing his ideal image of 5-members Ryuseitai to life.
 (A story that briefly covers this is <a href="/legendary_hero" target="_blank">Legendary Hero!</a>).

-- It's the only Ryuseitai song to have group lines split between the Ryuseitai seniors pair and Ryuseitai juniors group <em>only</em> (Other songs mix them up between senior and juniors or other variations).
+- It's the only Ryuseitai song to have group lines split between the Ryuseitai seniors pair and Ryuseitai juniors group <em>only</em> (Other songs mix them up between seniors and juniors or other variations).

 [^1]: In the song, they sing <em>yume no saki</em> (beyond the dreams), which is homophonous with Yumenosaki Academy (夢ノ咲).
 The academy’s name lit. means “(the school where) dreams bloom”.
 [^2]: This line has Chiaki’s name hidden in it, see bolded: <em>ichi i<b>chi aki</b>ramete-cha</em>.